HERE Technologies Data Scientist Salary in Mumbai Metropolitan Region | Levels.fyi

-Data Scientist compensation in Mumbai Metropolitan Region at HERE Technologies ranges from ₹3.89M per year for L5 to ₹1.64M per year for L7.
-The median yearly compensation in Mumbai Metropolitan Region package totals ₹2.24M.
-View the base salary, equity, and bonus breakdowns for HERE Technologies's total compensation packages.
+Data Scientist compensation in Mumbai Metropolitan Region at HERE Technologies ranges from ₹3.91M per year for L5 to ₹1.65M per year for L7.
+The median yearly compensation in Mumbai Metropolitan Region package totals ₹2.25M.
+View the base salary, stock, and bonus breakdowns for HERE Technologies's total compensation packages.
 Last updated: 11/6/2025

 Level Name